Should I Become a Teen Counselor?

-- Volunteer or intern in a counseling-related setting.
+- A tip for success: Volunteer or intern in a counseling-related setting.
 Students can demonstrate a commitment to the counseling profession and gain exposure to different areas of the field by working or volunteering in a mental health facility.
 Having this experience can make students more competitive candidates for graduate school.
 Work experience will also give students the chance to develop relationships with professionals in the field who could supply letters of recommendation, further strengthening a student's graduate school application.

 Step 2: Earn a Master's Degree

 The career path a teen counselor chooses will determine his or her major at the master's level.
 An LCSW must have a Master of Social Work, while both LMHCs and LMFTs must have a degree in counseling or marriage and family therapy.
 Master of Social Work programs focus on both direct human counseling and community-based social work with coursework in human behavior, social welfare policy, social justice and social work research.
 These programs are accredited by the Council on Social Work Education.

 Master of Arts in Counseling programs, on the other hand, focus more on individual therapy techniques and psychological testing.
 Coursework could include group counseling theory, career development, and addiction counseling.
 The Council for Accreditation of Counseling and Related Educational Programs is the accrediting body for such programs.
 In general, all counseling and social work programs at the master's level incorporate field experience into their curricula.